 During your fasting period, you should avoid any activities that might stress you.
 Light exercises like yoga will sustain you positively.

 When ending a fast, consume food that is high in minerals, vitamins and other essential nutrients.
-This will help you to regulate your body sugar level while preventing nutrient deficiencies.
+This will help you to regulate your body glucose levels while preventing nutrient deficiencies.

 From all that has been discussed so far, it is evident that intermittent fasting’s promising health benefits are not compromised with the use of stevia.
-If you cannot do without sweetness of food and drink while fasting, this sweetening agent is a perfect alternative as it is free from calories and does not stimulate blood sugar level in the body.
-Just remember that while stevia does not affect intermittent fasting.
-Add-ins like milk, sugar, cream and other things that contain calories can end up breaking your fast.
+If you have a sweet tooth and can’t resist the temptation while fasting, this sweetening agent is a perfect alternative as it is calorie-free and does not increase blood sugar levels in the body.
+Just remember that while stevia does not affect intermittent fasting, add-ins like milk, sugar, cream, and other ingredients that contain calories can end up breaking your fast.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!